 As teachers it is our responsibility that we come prepared with the knowledge to present the information to students accurately and with enthusiasm.

-When faced with these situations in class, it is important that teachers recognize the reasons behind students’ behavior when they don’t enjoy Math.
-They should help students see the overall benefit when learning topics in Math.
+When faced with these situations in class, it is important that teachers recognize the reasons behind students’ behavior when they don’t enjoy math.

 How Should Students Respond to "Is Math Really That Hard?"